 One additional functional permission is access to the read-only system procedures, such as @Statistics and @SystemInformation.
 This permission is special in that it does not have a name and does not need to be assigned; all authenticated users are automatically assigned read-only access to these system procedures.

 Table 12.1, "Named Security Permissions" describes the named functional permissions.

 Table 12.1.
 Named Security Permissions

-Permission Description Inherits DEFAULTPROCREAD Access (TABLE. default procedures
+Permission Description Inherits

+DEFAULTPROCREAD Access to read-only default procedures (TABLE.se-

+lect)